-- 17RA.(1) The Minister must make arrangements for the surveillance of the conservation status of- - (a) natural habitats of Community interest; and - (b) species of Community interest, and in particular, the priority natural habitat types and the priority species.
+17RA.(1) The Minister must make arrangements for the surveillance of the conservation status of-

-- (2) The surveillance measures under subsection (1) shall be carried out systematically and on a permanent basis and the extent of the surveillance required shall have regard to- - (a) whether the habitat or species is a priority natural habitat type or priority species; - (b) the conservation status of the habitat or species; and - (c) the extent, if any, to which that conservation status is under threat.
+- (a) natural habitats of Community interest; - (b) species of Community interest; and - (c) wild birds listed in Annex I to the Wild Birds Directive, and in particular, the priority natural habitat types and the priority species.

-(3) The Minister must ensure that the surveillance under subsection (1) is made available to the public via electronic or other means.
+- (2) The surveillance measures under subsection (1) shall be carried out systematically and on a permanent basis and the extent of the surveillance required shall have regard to- - (a) whether the habitat or species is a priority natural habitat type or priority species; - (b) the conservation status of the habitat or species; and - (c) the extent, if any, to which that conservation status is under threat. - (3) The Minister must ensure that the surveillance under subsection (1) is made available to the public via electronic or other means.